Frequently Asked Questions

 +

-AI-powered creative production uses artificial intelligence to accelerate specific parts of the creative workflow—competitive research, creative grading, performance analysis, and production automation—while keeping strategic direction, creative judgment, and client relationships in human hands.
-At Production Soup, the proprietary AI pipeline handles repeatable tasks so the producer can focus on the work that requires 15 years of Fortune 500 experience: creative strategy, brand positioning, and quality control.
+AI-assisted creative production uses artificial intelligence to support specific parts of the workflow—research, drafting, QA, packaging, and iteration—while keeping strategic direction, creative judgment, and client relationships in human hands.
+At Production Soup, the systems handle repeatable work so Daniel can focus on the parts that still require taste, context, and the decisions a model should not be making in sunglasses.
 Read the full article →

 How does the AI pipeline actually work?